hashicorp/terraform-provider-boundary/docs/resources/storage_bucket.md

 ### Required

 - `attributes_json` (String) The attributes for the storage bucket.
-Either values encoded with the "jsonencode" function, pre-escaped JSON string, or a file:// or env:// path.
+The "region" attribute field is the only required attribute for this field.
+Values are either encoded with the "jsonencode" function, pre-escaped JSON string, or a file:// or env:// path.
 Set to a string "null" or remove the block to clear all attributes in the storage bucket.
 - `bucket_name` (String) The name of the bucket within the external object store service.
 - `scope_id` (String) The scope for this storage bucket.
 - `secrets_json` (String, Sensitive) The secrets for the storage bucket.
 Either values encoded with the "jsonencode" function, pre-escaped JSON string, or a file:// or env:// path.
 Set to a string "null" to clear any existing values.
 NOTE: Unlike "attributes_json", removing this block will NOT clear secrets from the storage bucket; this allows injecting secrets for one call, then removing them for storage.